leirimnad/EPAMPython/README.md

 python -m department_app.app
 ```

-> Don't forget about environmental variables!
+> Don't forget about the environmental variables!

-### Starting the app without using the WSGI
+### Starting the app using the WSGI

 If you want to start an app using Gunicorn, try the following: